 Real Estate moguls Dell Loy and Lynnette Hansen established the Hansen Scholars Program in 2002.
 Each year, the program funds retention scholarships for 100 students who might not otherwise be able to afford USU.

 Crystal Maggelett, President & CEO of FJ Management Corporation, has provided generous financial support for construction of the new business building.
+In February 2012, Maggelet announced the foundation’s plan to donate $1 million to fund one fully-staffed career services center that will bear the Flying J name.
+In September 2014, the FJ Manaement Center for Student Success officially opened.
 In addition, she has contributed $50,000 in scholarships annually for the last fifteen years.